ProjectPhysX/FluidX3D/README.md

    - Set the initial condition in a loop that iterates over the entire lattice by writing to `lbm.rho[n]`/`lbm.u.x[n]`/`lbm.u.y[n]`/`lbm.u.z[n]`/`lbm.flags[n]`.
    - Call `lbm.run()` to initialize and execute the setup (infinite time steps) or `lbm.run(time_steps)` to execute only a specific number of time steps.
    - As long as the `lbm` object is in scope, you can access the memory.
 As soon as it goes out of scope, all memory associated to the current simulation is freed again.
 3. When done with the setup, hit compile+run on Windows in Visual Studio Community or execute `./make.sh` on Linux; this will automatically select the fastest installed GPU.
 Alternatively, you can add the device ID as the first command-line argument, for example `./make.sh 2` to compile+run on device 2, or `bin/FluidX3D.exe 2` to run the executable on device 2.
 Compile time for the entire code is about 10 seconds.
+If you use `INTERACTIVE_GRAPHICS` on Linux, change to the "compile on Linux with X11" command in `make.sh`.
-4. On Windows with `WINDOWS_GRAPHICS`/`CONSOLE_GRAPHICS` or on Linux with `CONSOLE_GRAPHICS`, press the <kbd>P</kbd> key to start/pause the simulation.
+4. With `INTERACTIVE_GRAPHICS`/`INTERACTIVE_GRAPHICS_ASCII` enabled, press the <kbd>P</kbd> key to start/pause the simulation.

    Toggle rendering modes with the keyboard:
    - <kbd>1</kbd>: flags (and force vectors on solid boundary nodes if the extension is used)